Tracking safety and markers of response to Cladribine treatment

 Everyone responds to MS medications differently, so an important research goal is to devise a method for early identification of response to treatments: both suppression of MS activity, and infection.

-In this project Professor Tscharke and his team are looking at people treated with the disease modifying therapy cladribine.
+In this project Professor David Tscharke and his team are looking at people treated with the disease modifying therapy, cladribine.
 This treatment works by temporarily reducing several cell types in the immune system.
 Professor Tscharke will analyse RNA in the blood of people with relapsing remitting MS treated with cladribine.
 RNA is genetic material made by the DNA in cells, and it shows how these cells are responding.
-Viruses and bacteria also make RNA, so by looking at specific RNAs in people’s blood, this group will be able to simultaneously track how the immune system is functioning and the presence of infections.
+Viruses and bacteria also make RNA, so by looking at specific RNA in people’s blood, this group will be able to simultaneously track how the immune system is functioning and the presence of infections.

-Progress to Date
+Progress

-Updated: 31 March 2022
+Updated: 31 December 2023

 Stages of the research process

-Fundamental laboratory
+Fundamental laboratory Research

 Laboratory research that investigates scientific theories behind the possible causes, disease progression, ways to diagnose and better treat MS.

-Lab to clinic timeline: 10+ years
+Lab to clinic timeline

-Translational
+Translational Research

 Research that builds on fundamental scientific research to develop new therapies, medical procedures or diagnostics and advances it closer to the clinic.

-Lab to clinic timeline: 5+ years
+Lab to clinic timeline

-and Clinical Trials
+Clinical Studies and Clinical Trials

 Clinical research is the culmination of fundamental and translational research turning those research discoveries into treatments and interventions for people with MS.

-Lab to clinic timeline: 1-5 years
+Lab to clinic timeline

 Read More